Softala-MLOPS/Supercomputing-review/Simplified instructions for OSS Platform.md

 - Install kubectl = y

 3. When everything is installed, check that all the pods are running with `kubectl get pods -A`.
 You may need to wait 10-15 min if everything goes well.

+4. Refer to [part 5](https://github.com/Softala-MLOPS/Supercomputing-review/blob/main/Markdown%20Files/tutorial_for_integration_part_5.md#CPouta-Openstack) of the original instructions to do the rest of the steps.

 ## Troubleshooting